drowe67/freedv-gui/CODE_SIGNING.md

 ## Auto-building signed binaries for all supported architectures

-You can auto-build installes for all supported architectures (x86_64, i686, armv7, aarch64)
+You can auto-build installers for all supported architectures (x86_64, i686, armv7, aarch64)
 by using the `build_signed_windows_release.sh` script as follows:

 ```